Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 Project on the Ferris Platform form the overarching organizational bracket for different types of objects.
-All users, packages, scripts, parameters, secrets and other elements are organized into projects to ease enterprise data management.
+All users, services, scripts, parameters, secrets and other elements are organized into projects to ease enterprise data management.
 The default owner for new projects is the Platform Admin (PA).

 ## Adding User(s) to the project